thepav/gtree/README.md

 * Calculation Method: Query GIS

 ## Location
-Location for each card is implemented as an array of location types, denoted using "locationtype".
-Each type has an associated set of data.
+The locations in which each card should be displayed is implemented as an array of location types under the "location" field of a card.
+For each location entry, the location type is denoted using the "locationtype" field.
+Each type has an associated set of data which are detailed below.
 Note that all location coordinates are stored using EPSG2240 (West Georgia State Plane).
 ####Reference
 * Type Label: "reference"
 * Description: allows commonly used locations (such as zone and tour boundaries) to be referenced without needing to copy that data to each card